AsaiYusuke/6502_test_executor/README.md

   | Check write value history |                    | :heavy_check_mark: |                    |
 - Evaluate processor information
   - Cycle count
+- Mockable call instructions that can output results to each register and memory
+  - JSR
+  - JMP
 - Types of interrupts that can occur during testing
   - NMI
   - IRQ